Athanaseus/hii/README.md

-# Hii Project
+# HII Project

-Welcome to the Hii!
+Welcome to the HII!
 This project is designed to create a GitHub website that showcases various images and their properties through a catalog.

-## Project Structure

-The project consists of the following files and directories:

-- **.github/workflows/deploy.yml**: Contains the GitHub Actions workflow configuration for deploying the website.
-- **assets/images/**: A directory to upload images that will be displayed on the website.
-- **catalog.csv**: A catalog file that lists the properties of the sources.
-The column names correspond to the names of the PNG files used in the project.
-- **index.html**: The main HTML file that displays the content based on the catalog and references the images.

 ## Adding Images

-You can add your images to the `assets/images` directory.
+You can add images to the `img/products` directory.
 Make sure the names of the images correspond to the column names in the `catalog.csv` file.

 ## License